PSPDFKit/PSPDFKit-Demo/README.md

 ------------------------
 * Two minimal examples, with ARC and with classical retain/release.

-* Full featured Magazine Kiosk app.
+* Full featured magazine kiosk app.
 * Large file download support, even continues in the background.
-* Loads Magazines from Document folder and displays them in an animated grid.
+* Loads magazines from document folder and displays them in an animated grid.
 * Shows how you extend and implement all features of PSPDFKit.
-* Lets you play around with the Cache Settings.
+* Lets you play around with the cache settings.

+* Embedding Example (how to use PSPDFKit within another UIViewController)

 PSPDFKit.framework includes the compiled static library for armv6, armv7 and i386.